google/clojure-turtle/README.md

 ### forward, back, right, left

 It's `forward`, `back`, `right`, and `left` as in Logo.
 Go forward and back by a length (in pixels).
 Right and left turn the turtle by an angle, in degrees.
-It's Clojure syntax, so 'executing commands' (function calls) are done within parenthases.
+It's Clojure syntax, so 'executing commands' (function calls) are done within parentheses.

 ```clojure
 (forward 30)